Skip to main content

 Running custom bash scripts (Linux and macOS)

-By default, NinjaOne can only run scripts that already exist in your script library.
-To let the agent run ad-hoc bash on Linux or macOS endpoints, you set up a one-time bridge script and paste its ID into the NinjaOne integration page.
+Out of the box NinjaOne only lets you run scripts that already exist in your script library.
+If you want the agent to run ad-hoc bash on Linux or macOS endpoints (one-liners a tech would normally SSH in to run), set up a one-time bridge script and paste its ID into the NinjaOne integration page.

 1